8bitgeek/twitter-said-what/README.md

 ```

-# To do one day...
+# To do on some later rainy day...

 - Include a CSS URL for styling
 - Remove dependency on PHP and make the front-end purely AJAX driven.
 - Better error detection.
 - Increase the output record limit.
+- Option to compress (.zip) the csv file.

 # Fetch and Setup
 ```